molevol-ub/BacterialDuplicates/Ecoli/Ecoli_genome.md

-# Duplicates in E. coli genomes
+# Duplicates in _Escherichia coli_ genomes

-This is an example workflow and additional details for the bioinformatic analysis generated for the analysis of duplicated genes within E. coli
+This is an example workflow and additional details for the bioinformatic analysis generated for the analysis of duplicated genes within _E. coli_

 ## Table of Contents